Nayomini Weerasooriya — Her Story | Satynmag.com

 Still building.

 In 1995, Nayomini Weerasooriya started a PR agency in Sri Lanka before there was a playbook for what she was doing.
 No women's business networks.
 No social media.
 No startup ecosystem.
-Just a vision and the nerve to act on it.
+Just a vision and the courage to act on it.

 She never stopped.
 She is still building.